-The package includes a scope-and-sequence, teaching and learning activities and links to resources.
+The package is organised by junctures of schooling.
+Each package includes a scope-and-sequence, teaching and learning activities and links to resources.
 The activities provide explicit opportunities for developmentally appropriate learning about gender stereotypes and roles, keeping safe, respectful relationships and who to ask for help if your safety is threatened.

-Download the Respectful Relationships Early Years Teaching and Learning Package (7MB)
+- Respectful Relationships Early Years Teaching and Learning Package (PDF, 7MB)

 Embedding Respectful Relationships Education

-The following example illustrates how Kings Meadows High School in Launceston are working towards embedding RRE into teaching of the Health and Physical Education curriculum and aligning to other initiatives such as White Ribbon.
+The following video illustrates how Kings Meadows High School in Launceston is working towards embedding RRE into their Health and Physical Education program as part of their whole school approach to respectful relationships education.

 Teaching and Learning in Practice

 The following videos have been created by kids for kids.
 They include tips and scenarios to help thinking about what it means to create positive relationships.
-They also provide examples of some of the activities in the Build Positive Relationships and School Cultures program guide.
-We have provided a range of activities for you to choose from.
-We hope that you will have fun showing them and doing the activities.
 We hope they will encourage your own students to explore different scenarios and come up with their own videos.
-For more information on the making of the videos go to the bottom of the page.

 The Say 10 positive things in 10 days challenge